GSA/idmanagement.gov/_university/welcome.md

 <!-- FICAM University -->

-The university serves as a knowledge base for all things identity.
+This University section serves as a knowledge base for all things identity.
 Explore the endless amount of identity related content at your leisure.

 <hr/>